sergiocortessat/material5-design/README.md

 <!-- ABOUT THE PROJECT   -->
 ## About The Project
 This MaterialUI5 template can be used by anyone who wishes to start working on a personal blog.
-It is build with React 18 and Material UI 5.
+It is build with React 18, TypeScript and Material UI 5.
 As well is it a mobile first template using PWA.
 Hence it can be installed on a mobile device.

 ## Screenshot Test